The Phantom Rogue is the most macabre of the Rogue subclasses in D&D 5e, but they wouldn’t have it any other way!

 Once you hit level 9 though, all bets are off.
 The Phantom Rogue becomes an absolute beast that offers a ton of value to the party.
 More uses of (and more damage from) Wails From the Grave helps you pile on the hurt while also keeping utility options open.

-If you don’t plan on your campaign spending a fair amount of time at level 9 or beyond, you might enjoy playing something else like an Arcane Trickster or Swashbuckler.
-Those subclasses get defining abilities at earlier levels that would be more ideal for early-level campaigns that aren’t expected to get to higher levels.
+If you don’t plan on your campaign spending a fair amount of time at level 9 or beyond, you might enjoy playing something else like an Arcane Trickster or a Swashbuckler instead.
+Those subclasses get defining features at earlier levels that would be more ideal for early-level campaigns that aren’t expected to get to the higher levels.

-If mid-level play is going to happen though, the Phantom is definitely worth playing!
+But if mid-level play is going to happen though, the Phantom Rogue is definitely worth playing!

 Conclusion – The Phantom Rogue in D&D 5e Guide

-Whether you’re drawn to the macabre, enjoy finding creative solutions to problems, or both, the Phantom is a solid Rogue archetype.
+Whether you’re drawn to the macabre, enjoy finding creative solutions to problems, or both, the Phantom is a solid Rogue subclass worth considering.

 While this subclass suffers a bit in the early game, it’s rarely an issue that the party can’t deal with.
 (See: all early-level Wizards.)
 When the Phantom gets the ability to use their soul trinkets, the gloves come off!

-I’m a sucker for class options that blend thematic flavor with unique mechanics that complement the base class’s abilities.
-In that regard, the Phantom Rogue definitely stands out and I’m excited to play one in my own upcoming game!
+I’m a sucker for class options that blend thematic flavor with unique mechanics that complement the base class’s features.
+In that regard, this subclass definitely stands out!

 Until next time, stay creepy you dastardly Phantoms you!